KjellbergWille/chat_legora/README.md

 - Backend runs on port 4000
 - Frontend runs on port 5173
 - Change ports in respective `.env` files if needed

+**Network Access Issues:**
+- Ensure all devices are on the same WiFi network
+- Check firewall settings (may need to allow ports 4000 and 5173)
+- Verify IP address hasn't changed (run `ifconfig` again)

 ## Usage